craigschiff/craigschiff.github.io/_posts/2017-02-27-sql_injection.markdown

 User.where(["name = ?", "#{params[:name]}"])
 ```

 Using parameterized variables offers substantial protection against SQL injection.
-This allows for sanitization via Regular Expression before sending a command along to the database.
+A user first defines the command and then passes in the variable, allowing SQL to distinguish that from the rest of the command and thus limit the scope of the variable.
+For example, an 'a' OR 1=1 statement that is passed through as a parameter would not be interpreted as either 'a' or '1=1', but instead as an input that reads "a OR 1=1" and thus would find no match.
+Developers should be sanitizing all commands via parameterized statements before sending to the database.
 When this is uniform across the web user's sensitive information will be much safer.

 **Resources**: